In the Media

 Social media is where the youth express themselves best.
 The main thread, with our guidance, is involvement of the youth – their concerns, their knowledge, their creativity, and what they have to say in their own words.
 How important are the youth in speaking up and shaping our world?
 What is the world they envisage or would like to live in?
 What can they do about it?
 This is what we try to underline.

 Click on titles to access social media pages:

 Follow us on YouTube and see what high school students have to say about human trafficking!

 Share your stories on our Facebook page.
-If you would like us to feature yours, let us know via FB message or post your comments on our wall.
+If you would like us to feature yours, contact us via Facebook messenger or post your comments on our wall.
+You can also send us an email at firstname.lastname@example.org.
 We are always interested to hear what is important to you wherever you may be in the world!

 Tune in to Twitter and join our conversation!

 Our Instagram has a different theme every day.
 This is how it works: